Call Mon-Sun:

 Swimming in either of the beautiful pools, local hiking, and breathtaking photography opportunities add to the many activities within close proximity to the center.
 Many describe the setting as retreat-like, especially when coupled with the high-level compassionate care that our staff of over 40 expert physicians and caregivers will provide during the client’s stay with us.

-Diet is also a key factor in true recovery.
+Diet is an essential factor in true recovery.
 Our gourmet chef is well-versed in orthomolecular principles that support health and healing.

 Alcohol is often used to cover up and find relief from emotional trauma and distress.
 Counseling that we offer in many genres has been extremely effective in helping to identify and release the factors which are acting as contributors to the anxiety, depression, fears, regrets, and other negatives that a person has been using alcohol to self-medicate.
 In the words of the program’s founder, Lyle Murphy, “When we do not have the access to meet the inner desires for our life, we often turn to the toxic mimic — drugs or alcohol — to fill that void.”